KalamkarVA/Stat/README.md

 # Stat
 Hi!

 I intend to write content on the topics in Statistics.
+I hope, you will find it useful.